Weber County Tax Sale

 Forms & Information:

-A Tax Sale is the public auction of any real property with taxes that have been delinquent for four years from the final tax payment deadline (five years including by the date of the sale).
+A Tax Sale is the public auction of any real property with taxes that have been delinquent for four years from the final tax payment deadline (five years including the date of the sale).

 Where can I find a list of properties up for sale?